You may find your tortoise moving back and forth in its tank.

 Outside Disturbances

-Tortoises can’t hear certain frequencies, but they’re adept at picking up heavy vibrations.
+Tortoises can’t hear specific frequencies but can pick up heavy vibrations.

-If you stomp around near your tortoise’s enclosure, play bass-heavy music, or construction is going on nearby, this can distress your tortoise.
+Stomping near a tortoise’s enclosure, playing bass-heavy music, or construction happening nearby can cause distress.
 The same applies to cars driving by, deep-sounding barks from dogs, and thunder.

 The tortoise will move around, climb, and attempt to escape from the incoming danger as it sees it.
 If it can’t hide, or the scary sound doesn’t go away, the tortoise might go from burrow to burrow, one corner of the tank to the other, or pace around restlessly.